 Fernán has years of experience as a teacher both on his own and as an employee and has worked as a freelancer since 2012.
 He is also a translator and interpreter.
 He is always studying a language and learning about Second Language Acquisition to improve his training as a teacher.
 More information.

 ℹ All employees in Iceland are unionized, and most unions offer reimbursements for courses taken by their members.
 Ask your union to know about your situation and know how much you could receive before signing up for the course.
 If you need the invoices to have a particular format, let me know on the registration form so you can benefit from the training scholarships.
-The reimbursement can be up to 75% of the price of the course, which makes the course very inexpensive so that hopefully money is not an obstacle for anyone who lives in Iceland and wants to learn Icelandic.
+The reimbursement can be up to 100% of the price of the course, so hopefully, money is not an obstacle for anyone who lives in Iceland and wants to learn Icelandic.
 If you live in another country, check with your union or other institution.
 You may be able to access some scholarship.

 Students pay their materials.
 This course uses a textbook that students can consult electronically at no additional cost or print it for their comfort at home or in a copy shop (recommended).

 - The course is paid in advance, and payment formalizes the reservation of a seat.
-Students will receive an invoice in their email as proof of payment.
+Students will receive an invoice in their email as proof of payment as soon as the course is confirmed (when there are five students who have paid).
 Places are granted depending on who makes the reservation earlier (on a first-come, first-serve basis).
-For the course to start, ten students must have formalized their registration.
-If there are fewer students than ten, the teacher will ask the students if they would be satisfied with a smaller group and paying a supplement.
+For the course to start, five students must have formalized their registration.
+If there are fewer students than five, the teacher will ask the students if they would be satisfied with a smaller group and paying a supplement.